peterkhe1999/CheatSheet/OSCP/README.md

 An object in AD may have a set of permissions applied to it with multiple **Access Control Entries (ACE)**.
 These ACEs make up the **Access Control List (ACL)**.
 Each ACE defines whether access to the specific object is allowed or denied.

-E.g., a domain user attempts to access a domain share (which is also an object).
+E.g., a domain user attempts to access a domain share.
 The targeted object, i.e., the share, will then go through a validation check based on the ACL to determine if the user has permissions to the share.
 This ACL validation involves 2 main steps.
 In an attempt to access the share, the user will send an access token, which consists of the user identity and permissions.
 The target object will then validate the token against the list of permissions (the ACL).

 AD includes permission types that can be used to configure an ACE:
 - **GenericAll**: Full permissions on object